Choro-Q: Video games

 Dozens of Choro Q video games using the Choro-Q brand and themes have been released.
 These games, which have been released on many platforms, are racing genre with varying customization and RPG elements.
 Many of the games have been ported and translated with moderate success internationally, sometimes under the Choro-Q name, but also under other names such as Penny Racers, Gadget Racers and Road Trip.

+Motorsports

+The Choro-Q brand briefly sponsored a motorsports team, the Choro-Q Racing Team, in endurance racing in 2004.

+The team entered the 2004 24 Hours of Le Mans driving a Porsche 911 GT3 RSR (996), driven by Manabu Orido, Kazuyuki Nishizawa, and Haruki Kurosawa.
+Choro-Q Racing finished 2nd place in the GT class and 12th place overall.

+Orido, Nishizawa, and Kurosawa also raced for the team in the Le Mans Endurance Series.
+In the 2004 series, Choro-Q Racing finished in 5th place for the GT class.